mazenbaddad/Transceiver/README.md

-## Many-to-Many Communication Using Protocol in Swift
+## A notification dispatch mechanism that enables the broadcast of information to registered path observers Using protocols in Swift.

 ## Installation